Environmental Initiatives

 Food Waste Recycling

-We also strive to thoroughly separate and reduce the amount of other garbage produced in the facilities.
+We also strive to thoroughly separate and reduce other garbage produced in the facilities.

 Food Waste Recycling